cosmo-ethz/CosmoHammerPlugins/cambWrapper/docs/installation.rst

 For installing the Python bindings of CAMB, follow the instructions on http://camb.readthedocs.org/en/latest/.

-The cambWrapper can than be simply installed with:
+The cambWrapper can then be simply installed with:

 ::